Lonicera sempervirens ‘Major Wheeler’

 Honeysuckle Vine ‘Major Wheeler’ Care

 Plant in full sun for the strongest growth and most abundant flowering.
-Partial sun is tolerated, though flowering may be reduced in lower light conditions.
+Partial sun is tolerated, though bloom production may be lighter in reduced light.

 slow release fertilizer